datagrok-ai/public/help/explore/multivariate-analysis/pls.md

    * the columns with the predictors (in the `Using` field)
    * the number of `Components`, i.e. latent factors

-PLS components contain more predictive information than ones provided by principal component analysis ([PCA](https://datagrok.ai/help/explore/dim-reduction#pca)):
+PLS components contain more predictive information than ones provided by principal component analysis ([PCA](https://datagrok.ai/help/explore/dim-reduction#pca)).
+The [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) `r2` indicates this:

 ![add-to-workspace](pls_vs_pca.png)